tramitit/guides/en/bulgaria/issuance_of_an_educational_document.md

 ---
-title: "Issuance of an educational document"
-author: "Ricardo Batista"
+author: Ricardo Batista
-date: "2024-06-07"
-categories: ["Bulgaria"]
+categories:
-meta_title: "Guidelines for Issuing Educational Documents in Bulgaria: A Step-By-Step Process"
-description: "A comprehensive guide on how to issue educational documents in Bulgaria."
+- Bulgaria
+date: '2024-06-07'
+description: Learn how to request official academic records from your educational institution.
+Ensure you have the necessary documents and fees ready for processing.
 draft: false
+meta_title: 'Issuing Educational Documents: Procedure and Requirements'
+title: 'Issuing Educational Documents: Procedure and Requirements'
-translationKey: "bulgaria-issuance_of_an_educational_document"
+translationKey: bulgaria-issuance_of_an_educational_document
 ---

 ## Description
 ### What is it?